-DeSantis dismisses Trump’s 2020 election theories as false
+DeSantis Dismisses Trump’s 2020 Election Theories as False

 “All those theories that were put out did not prove to be true,” DeSantis said in response to a reporter’s question after a campaign event at a brewery in Northeast Iowa.

+The more aggressive response comes a day after Trump was arraigned on charges related to his plot to overturn the 2020 election, and as DeSantis’ campaign struggles to gain traction and burns through cash.

+On Friday, DeSantis was dealt another blow: Robert Bigelow, the biggest individual donor to Never Back Down, the super political action committee supporting DeSantis, told Reuters that he would stop giving money to the group unless DeSantis took a more moderate approach and got other major donors on board.

-The more aggressive response comes a day after Trump was arraigned on charges related to his plot to overturn the 2020 election.
-As he has courted Trump’s voters, DeSantis has blasted the prosecution as politically motivated and has said that he did not want to see Trump charged.
-His new comments suggest that Trump’s legal peril may have altered his political calculations.
+As he has courted Trump’s voters, DeSantis has blasted the prosecution in the election case as politically motivated and has said that he did not want to see Trump charged.
+His new comments suggest that Trump’s legal peril may have altered his political calculation.

-Later in the day, DeSantis suggested that he would pardon Trump, should the former president be convicted in the election case.
+DeSantis also suggested Friday that he would pardon Trump, should the former president be convicted in the election case.

 “I don’t think it’s in the best interest of the country to have a former president that’s almost 80 years old go to prison,” he told reporters at a campaign stop in Waverly, Iowa.
 It was an answer that, by invoking Trump’s age, also served to highlight the contrast with DeSantis, who is 44.